monobear2014/NLP_translation-fix_type/README.md

-# NLP Translation & Text Correction
+# NLP Translation & Text Correction.

 A simple Natural Language Processing (NLP) application built with Streamlit for language translation and text correction.